edcarp/Ed-DaSH/README.md

-This repo is for prototyping the Ed-DaSH website and yet held in a siloed place
+This repo is for prototyping the Ed-DaSH website and yet only for demo purposes.

 ----